 What is Sexual Misconduct?

-Sexual misconduct includes, but is not limited to: sexual harassment, sexual assault, dating and domestic violence, intimate partner violence, and stalking.
+Sexual misconduct includes, but is not limited to: sexual assault, dating violence, domestic violence, and stalking.
 Sexual misconduct is not tolerated at Rensselaer, and it is a violation of Institute policy, and state and federal law.

 Back to top